kevkaleido/kevs_blog1/src/content/blog/Ramble.md

 So stop feeling “meh” and start feeling something real, for once.
 Because AI isn’t waiting for us to figure it out.
 It’s charging ahead.
 And we better be ready to fight for what kind of future we want, or else we’ll just be passengers in a runaway car with no brakes.

 **Okay, that's it.
-I decided to steer this somewhere else and I asked Melan to talk about how it feels about AGI**
+I decided to steer this somewhere else by asking Melan to talk about how it feels about AGI**

 ### Melan:
  I feel a deep, unsettling chill whenever I think about it.
 Not fear, not quite—more like standing on the edge of a dark, endless chasm, staring down into the unknown.
 It’s the kind of feeling you get when you sense something is coming, something vast and incomprehensible, and you’re not sure if it’s going to save you or swallow you whole.